rianabd01/sure-backend-admin/README.md

 ### HOW TO BE ADMIN SURE

 Please register account first with register api at sure-backend-api and then change level field in your account to 100 with MySQL Query.
+OR Use Demo Account:
+- username: Admin1
+- password: admin

 ### Endpoints